Everything you need to know about visiting Dubai in September

 Make no mistake, it’s still not sunbathing weather throughout the middle of the day but you can still pick up a September bargain trip in the sun.

-Whilst Dubai is open to tourism, some Covid-19 restrictions are still in place.
-Group and event sizes are limited and social distancing is in place.
+Whilst Dubai is open to tourism – most nationalities can now apply for a visa or receive a visa on arrival – some Covid-19 restrictions are still in place.
 Limitations apply to crossing the border into Abu Dhabi.

 Dubai Weather in September